samuel-zuk/ironic-specs/specs/approved/power-control-intermediary.rst

 https://storyboard.openstack.org/#!/story/2009184

+One important aspect of our goal of improving support for node multi-tenancy is to provide a seamless user experience for node lessees.
+This includes enabling tenants to use their existing provisioning workflows on leased nodes and to have these tools work as expected.
+However, many such tools expect to have access to power control credentials and it is here where we run into a major problem.

-Currently, if an Ironic node lessee wishes to access power management APIs directly, they would require either admin privileges or the power credentials to the BMC of the node in question.
-Considering that one of the primary motivations for implementing node multi-tenancy was to allow for non-privileged users to perform this sort of action, the absence of this functionality is a potential roadblock for improving multi-tenant support.
+Currently, for an Ironic node lessee to obtain direct access to power management APIs, they would require either admin privileges or the power credentials to the BMC of the node in question.
+For many reasons, doing this would be very inefficient, insecure, and generally unwise.
+It also runs counter to one of the goals of node multi-tenancy, which is to allow users to access these sorts of workflows without being granted elevated privileges.
 [0]_ [1]_

-Since giving a node lessee direct BMC access is very unwise, we instead intend to emulate a standards-based interface (preferably Redfish, although IPMI is another valid option) directly within Ironic for use by node lessees.
-This way, Ironic can handle authenticating this request directly and provisioning workflows that require this type of API access can function as expected.
+Because we do not wish to grant lessees direct access to the BMC, to enable the use of existing provisioning tools, we instead intend to emulate a standards-based interface (Redfish, in this case), directly within Ironic for use by node lessees.
+This way, authentication can instead go through Keystone and provisioning workflows that require power credentials can function as expected.

 Problem description
 ===================

-As it stands, the only way an unprivileged user, such as a lessee, can access power management APIs would be directly through the BMC with the node's power credentials.
-But since these credentials wouldn't necessarily change, the lessee could re-use them to change power settings after they were supposed to have lost access.
+As it stands, the only way an unprivileged user, such as a lessee, can directly access power management APIs would be through the BMC with the node's power credentials.
+But since these credentials wouldn't necessarily change after the lessee loses access, they could potentially re-use them to change power settings on the node directly, regardless of whether or not they were granted permission within OpenStack cloud services.

-In a situation like this, the lessee would be forced to use Ironic's API and provisioning tools, possibly requiring existing workflows to be completely refactored.
+In a situation like this, the lessee would be forced to use Ironic's API and provisioning tools, likely requiring existing workflows to be completely refactored.
 There are many potential cases in which this would be very problematic to the end-user, and the alternative solution of providing the lessee with power credentials would be a huge security risk unacceptable to